OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "framebuffer": Contains metadata about the initial screen setup process.
 Only available when the handshake completed this far.
 * "framebuffer.width", "framebuffer.height": Screen size as offered by the server.
 * "framebuffer.name": Desktop name as advertised by the server.
 * "framebuffer.pixel_format": Pixel representation information, such as color depth.
-See RFC for details.
+See RFC6143 (https://tools.ietf.org/html/rfc6143) for details.

 Examples